Factors Influencing Consumer Buying Behavior

-Last but not the least, the lifestyle of a consumer also affects his purchasing decisions.
+Last but not least, the lifestyle of a consumer is also an important factor influencing consumer buying behavior.
 An individual who daily goes to the gym will buy healthy products.
 A person who chooses to show off will buy attractive, new, and luxurious products.

 Read Next: Factors Influencing Business Buying Behavior